ProxayFox/Forum2.0/README.md

 Setup and addition of hCaptcha for better security from spammers <br>
 Will also need to setup a spam banning or timeout for further prevention

+## Lets Get Back To It 08/05/2022
+Lets try and get back into action on getting back on track of setting this up